 These thyroid medications are unique in that they contain only the active thyroid hormone T3 otherwise known as triiodothyronine.

 T3 is the biologically active thyroid hormone and, therefore, the most potent of all thyroid hormones.

-T3 is about 3-4x more potent when compared to T4 in its ability to suppress pituitary secretion of TSH (10) (this may be helpful in dosing).
+T3 is about 3-4x more potent when compared to T4 in its ability to suppress the pituitary secretion of TSH (10) (this may be helpful in dosing).

-This hormone (T3) is normally secreted from your thyroid gland (some studies estimate about 20% of total thyroid hormone production may be T3 (11)) in small amounts and is also created at individual tissues through thyroid conversion.
+This hormone (T3) is normally secreted from your thyroid gland (some studies estimate about 20% of total thyroid hormone production may be T3 (11)) in small amounts and is also created in individual tissues through thyroid conversion.

 The point here is that under normal conditions your body is both naturally producing and creating T3 on a daily basis.

 The reason this is important is that in medicine we rarely use T3 even though it seems to be a natural part of thyroid physiology.

 Physicians tend to give preference to T4 medications because they are felt to have fewer side effects and are considered to be more stable in the serum.